jinheewon2003/Cell-Analysis-and-Measurement/colab/README.md

 ## Structure

-- `aggregate_analysis.ipynb`: Jupyter notebook containing the analysis script.
+- `image_analysis.ipynb`: Jupyter notebook containing the analysis script.
 - `LICENSE`: Choose an open-source license for your project.
 - `README.md`: Instructions and information about the project.
 - `.gitignore`: Specify files and folders to be ignored by Git (e.g., `__pycache__/`, `.ipynb_checkpoints/`, etc.).